PennLINC/CuBIDS/docs/usage.rst

 Key Group
 ~~~~~~~~~

-A *Key Group* is a unique set of BIDS key-value pairs, excluding identifiers such as
+A :term:`Key Group`` is a unique set of BIDS key-value pairs,
-subject and session.
+excluding identifiers such as subject and session.
 For example, the files::

     bids-root/sub-1/ses-1/func/sub-1_ses-1_acq-mb_dir-PA_task-rest_bold.nii.gz